ManticoreGamesInc/platform-documentation/src/core_api.md

 | `spreadDecreaseSpeed` | Number | Speed at which the spread contracts back from its current value to the minimum cone size. | Read-Only |
 | `spreadIncreasePerShot` | Number | Amount the spread increases each time the Weapon attacks. | Read-Only |
 | `spreadPenaltyPerShot` | Number | Cumulative penalty to the spread size for successive attacks.
 Penalty cools off based on `spreadDecreaseSpeed`. | Read-Only |

-### WeaponInteraction

-A data structure containing all information about a specific Weapon interaction, such as collision with a character.

 | Function | Return Type | Description | Tags |
 | -------- | ----------- | ----------- | ---- |